-There is more to a website than selling.
 Websites can help you control the communication process with your customers.
 If you run a small business you are often interrupted while on the job by random phone calls.
 These calls might be from good regular customers, or just tyre kickers looking for the cheapest quote.

 By implementing just a few online enquiry forms on your website, you can ensure that prospective customers will provide all the information you need to price a job the first time.
 You can also choose when in your day you will respond to these queries, or employ someone else to do it for you.
 Perhaps you may even decide to use a shared secretarial service to answer your main phone number, and in turn, complete the enquiry form.
 This will ensure all your enquires are kept in one place, and easily organised.
 Rather than answering phone calls while you're working on a pipe under a house, or painting a roof, it is easier to dedicate a few minutes each lunchtime or evening to follow up on all quotes at once.